 When we suffer from anxiety, depression or other negative thoughts and feelings, everything becomes overwhelming.
 We can go into spiral, not being able to think properly about what is really going on.
 This affects our self-esteem and we get stuck and trapped in negativity.

 As children we develop patterns of behaviour and coping strategies to protect us against difficult emotions.
 However, as adults these patterns become destructive and affect us at an unconscious level.
-For instance, we begin to have problems relating to people, our relationships break, we find it difficult to function at work, we become anxious or depressed, we may develop eating disorder or use alcohol or drugs, etc.
+For instance, we begin to have problems relating to people, our relationships break, we find it difficult to function at work, we become anxious or depressed, we may develop eating disorder, use alcohol, drugs or succumb to any other type of addiction, etc.

 You are welcome to contact me on 07392022771 to have a brief chat or book an initial consultation to see how we can work together.